ycpcs/cs320-spring2016/lectures/lecture13.md

 Disadvantages:

 -  A thorough code inspection takes time.
+-  Code inspections can be very tedious.
 -  Developer time is expensive.
+-  Developers tend to be assigned to other tasks.

-Because code inspection is time consuming, it cannot be applied too frequently.
+Because code inspection is time consuming, it should not be be applied too frequently.
 One idea is to conduct code inspection of only newly-written code.

 Pair programming is a special case of code inspection.
 In pair programming, all code (and unit tests) is written by a pair of developers, working together.
 Basically, this is two people sitting at the same mouse/keyboard/monitor.

 Pair programming works like a code inspection that is applied continuously; there is always a second set of eyeballs looking out for problems.

-In general, we can reasonably expect code written using pair programming to contain fewer bugs that code written by a single developer.
+In general, we can reasonably expect code written using pair programming to contain fewer bugs than code written by a single developer.
 One phenomenon that makes programming difficult is that it is often difficult to "see" a defect once it has been introduced; we often see what the "intent" of the code is, rather than looking at what the code actually does.
-Pair programming takes advantage of the fact that two different people will have largely different "blind spots" - bugs that are "invisible".
-I.e.:
+Pair programming takes advantage of the fact that two different people will have largely different "blind spots" - bugs that are "invisible", i.e.:

 <img style="width: 500px;" src="figures/blindSpots.png" alt="Blind spots">